 Ginseng has also been touted as beneficial in maintaining a healthy weight and helping in slimming.
 This may be partially because the people who take ginseng in addition to a healthy eating strategy and also a fitter lifestyle.
 No clear research is available on this front.

 Ginseng itself is a generic name for a multitude of species and the various commercial preparation have varied concentrations of Ginsenosides.

 Several of these individual compounds are currently being researched to see if they have any benefits in the following areas:

-- Cancer: some lab studies have shown certain Ginsenoside compounds have an effect in reducing tumor size and stopping spread of certain cancers, including Breast Cancer
+- Cancer: some lab studies have shown certain Ginsenoside compounds have an effect in reducing tumor size and stopping the spread of certain cancers, including Breast Cancer

-- Type II Diabetes: It is being studied to see if it helps in Type II Diabetes ( this type of diabetes is related to obesity, aging and reduced insulin sensitivity.
+- Type II Diabetes: It is being studied to see if it helps in Type II Diabetes ( this type of diabetes is related to obesity, aging, and reduced insulin sensitivity.
 Ginseng compounds have been shown to help maintain blood sugar control.

-- Mental Stimulant: Compounds have been studied to see if they improve Neurological efficiency, improved memory and concentration.
+- Mental Stimulant: Compounds have been studied to see if they improve Neurological efficiency, improved memory, and concentration.